It’s true — that’s really the core of project management. However, enterprise project management is a whole different beast.

 What are enterprise project management skills?

 If you think that sounds like a big job, you’re right.
-People who fill these roles need to be able to oversee many moving parts, and that means they need to possess many of the most important project management skills to successfully deliver project value.
+People who fill these roles need to be able to oversee many moving parts, which means they need project management skills to successfully deliver project value.

-While these skills are important, they aren’t exactly common.
+While the importance of project management skills cannot be overstated, they aren’t exactly common.
 One survey found that poorly trained project managers were the single biggest project management challenge facing organizations.

 Curious about what it takes to be a top-notch enterprise project manager (so you can avoid being part of that statistic)?
 Let’s dig into some of the most critical skills, as well as how you can hone them.